Volunteer for Student Scholars Day

-Volunteers will be expected to attend a volunteer orientation on Monday, April 7 at 5:00pm.
-The orientation will cover important information that will help volunteers understand their roles in SSD.
-If you are interested in volunteering but unable to attend the orientation session, please email Tara Aday at email@example.com to discuss alternative options.
+Volunteers will be expected to review volunteer orientation information.
+It will be emailed to volunteers on Tuesday, April 13.
+The email will cover important information that will help volunteers understand their roles in SSD.

 Time Blocks for Volunteering

 Volunteer Job Descriptions

 The headquarters for the day is the registration table.
 As a registration volunteer, you will register students, give out nametags, distribute schedules, etc. You will be one of the first persons to welcome the presenters, faculty, guests, hosts and greeters to the Student Scholars Day.
 This position keeps the day running smoothly.